skupperproject/refdog/input/commands/overview.md

 skupper token redeem <token-file> [options]
 ~~~

+These commands use access tokens to create links between sites.

-- The token commands are for creating links!
+The `token issue` command creates an access token for use in remote
+sites.
+The `token redeem` command uses an access token to create a
+link to the issuing site.

 ## System commands

 ~~~
-skupper system setup [options] skupper system teardown [options] skupper system start [options] skupper system stop [options] skupper system reload [options] skupper system status [options]
+skupper system install [options] skupper system uninstall [options] skupper system start [options] skupper system stop [options] skupper system reload [options] skupper system status [options]
 ~~~

-- These commands are for non-Kube sites.
-- They are about installing and operating the Skupper runtime
+These commands configure and operate the Skupper runtime components
-  components.
+for Docker, Podman, and Linux sites.

 ## Debug commands